top of page

 • A judgment-free space to discuss your eating, movement and body image concerns

-• Invitations to unpack and challenge assumptions or internalized beliefs about these topics that may be keeping you stuck
+• Invitations to unpack and challenge assumptions or unhelpful internalized beliefs about these topics that may be keeping you stuck

 • Tailored nutrition support, education and encouragement focused on cultivating behaviors that foster genuine physical, mental and emotional well-being